fdonnet/dapper-sql-generator/README.md

 Only available, for the moment" with Dapper async implementation...

-In netcore, if you have a service layer, and an api layer (controller):
+In netcore, see some implementations bellow if you have a service layer, and an api layer (controller):

 - Inject your repos (testRepo, testRepo2) in the service constructor.

 *You can see we have injected the IConfiguration too...*